logisim-evolution/logisim-evolution/docs/developers.md

 > installer.
 See Java's [jpackage documentation](https://docs.oracle.com/en/java/javase/14/jpackage/packaging-overview.html)
 > for more details of tool requirements.

-To see all available tasks `./gradlew tasks --all`
+To see all available tasks run: `./gradlew tasks --all`

 ## Testing development code ##

-`Logisim-evolution` is often updated, the [branch `develop`](https://github.com/logisim-evolution/logisim-evolution/tree/develop) is the place where all the works on next release happen.
-Once the code reach the point it's ready for next public release, it will be merged into [`master` branch](https://github.com/logisim-evolution/logisim-evolution/tree/master) and released.
-But if you want to contribute, or even just see what we are currently working on just checkout the `develop` and build `Logisim-evolution` from source as described above.
+`Logisim-evolution` is often updated.
+The [branch `develop`](https://github.com/logisim-evolution/logisim-evolution/tree/develop) is the place where all the work on next release happens.
+Once the code reaches the point it is ready for the next public release, it will be merged into the [`master` branch](https://github.com/logisim-evolution/logisim-evolution/tree/master) and released.
+But if you want to contribute, or even just see what we are currently working on, checkout the `develop` branch and build `Logisim-evolution` from source as described above.

-**If you see any issues or got improvement ideas, please [create a ticket](https://github.com/logisim-evolution/logisim-evolution/issues) to make `Logisim-evolution` better!**
+**If you see any issues or have any ideas for improvement, please [create a ticket](https://github.com/logisim-evolution/logisim-evolution/issues) to make `Logisim-evolution` better!**

 ---